 Backpackers typically keep a watchful eye on their budget.
-These independent travellers tend to go on very long trips compared to regular vacationers, either staying in one place for a long period or time or hopping from country to country.
+These independent travellers go on exceptionally long trips compared to regular vacationers – either staying in one place for a long period of time or hopping from country to country.

 Introducing the glampackers

 On the other end of the spectrum, you have the glampackers.
 With a little more money to burn, glampackers know how to travel without sacrificing comfort (or style).